What is redundancy pay?

 Your total redundancy package is £35,000, so you'll pay tax on £5,000.
 The £4,000 in holiday pay and bonus counts as income, and will also be taxed.

-- You can use our Income tax calculator 2019-20 and 2020-21 to work out how much tax you'll pay on your total income.
+- You can use our Income tax calculator 2021-22 to work out how much tax you'll pay on your total income.

 Who is eligible to receive statutory redundancy pay?